jiajiezou/ChunkConstrainedPredction/README.md

-# ChunkConstrainedPredction
+# ChunkConstrainedPrediction

-Welcome to the repository for our study titled "Chunking Constrains Prediction During Language Comprehension."
-Here, you can find our poster for Human Sentence Processing 2025 and CNS 2025.
+Welcome to the repository for our study, **"Chunking Constrains Prediction During Language Comprehension."**

-The preprint of the full text, along with all associated data and code, will soon be available in this repository.

-If you have any questions or comments regarding our study, please feel free to contact Jiajie Zou at jiajiezou@zju.edu.cn or jiajie.zou@esi-frankfurt.de.
+This project investigates how chunking of linguistic constituents impacts predictive processing during language comprehension.

+## Contents
+- Posters presented at **Human Sentence Processing 2025** and **CNS 2025**
+- Partial raw data (two participants per experiment) and all associated code, available on [Zenodo](https://zenodo.org/records/15236117)
+- Preprint of the full manuscript — coming soon

+## Contact
+For questions or feedback, please contact:

+**Jiajie Zou**
+📧 jiajiezou@zju.edu.cn
+📧 jiajie.zou@esi-frankfurt.de